 While it is true that bowel infections are a possibility from a colonoscopy, the risks are rather low.
 A colonoscopy is not like another type of procedure or surgery, the colon is not a sterile environment.

 This article looks at the problems associated with infections of the bowel that can impact the procedure for the patient.
 First, why is there a risk of infections in this area of the body?

 The colon usually contains stool, which as everyone knows, is full of bacteria.
 That is why feces smell so horrible.
-There is no way to make the colon sterile and you would not want to do it even if you could.
-The bacteria that live in the colon are an essential part of the function of the digestive tract.
+There is no way to make this area in the body sterile and you would not want to do it even if you could.
+The bacteria that live in there are an essential part of the function of the digestive tract.

 When this happens, there are going to be signs of infection and other problems because there are going to be bacteria in places that they are not supposed to be.
-It is fine for bacteria to live in the colon, it is not fine for them to exist outside of it in other parts of the body.
+It is fine for bacteria to live in the colon, although it is not fine at all for them to exist outside of it in other parts of the body.

 The presence of a lot of stool in the colon makes it very hard to figure out where the scope is located and what is normal versus abnormal tissue.
 This can lead the doctor to move the scope in ways that can be dangerous.

 Another common way to have an infection is to have a biopsy performed.
 If the biopsy gets too much tissue, it is also possible to have a perforation or get bacteria in places where they should not be going.
 This will give the signs of infection of fever, abdominal pain, and chills.
-While these bowel infections are rare, they are possible.

 While many types of bowel infection are generally quite rare, they are still possible in a small number of cases.
 And this should be borne in mind when performing a colonoscopy preparation before undertaking this form of exploratory procedure.